-- · Pastry has four major ingredients.
+- Pastry has four major ingredients.
 Flour forms the basic structure of the pastry.
 Fat provides the tenderness.
 Liquid develops the dough.
-Salt adds flavor. - · For tender pastry, all the flour particles should be coated with fat.
+Salt adds flavor. - For tender pastry, all the flour particles should be coated with fat.
 If you are making a pastry with solid fat, blend the fat and flour until there is no dry flour.
-The mixture should be uniformly crumbly. - · Use only enough water to make a pastry that is nei sticky nor dry.
-Beginners often think the dough add more water before the mixture is well blend e pas-100000 Use as little flour for rolling as you possibly car try recipe already has the proper amount of flour much flour makes your pi crust tough
+The mixture should be uniformly crumbly. - Use only enough water to make a pastry that is neither sticky nor dry.
+Beginners often think the dough is dry and add more water before the mixture is well blended. - Chilling helps make the dough easy to handle.
+If you're having trouble with your pastry, put it in the refrigerator for 15-20 minutes. - Use as little flour for rolling as you possibly can.
+The pastry recipe already has the proper amount of flour.
+Too much flour makes your pie crust tough.